 “The Well-Balanced Teacher” written by Mike Anderson offers ways to put the fun and excitement back into your teaching career.
 Mike was a finalist in 2005 for ‘Teacher of the Year’ in New Hampshire.

 This book is dedicated to improving the lives of teachers everywhere by offering advice on:

 - Creating fun educational lessons for students

 - Linking your hobbies and passions with your classroom instruction

 For some input on old versus new education, including an explanation of the two approaches to education, I suggest the essay from famous educator John Dewey titled: “Experience and Education”.

 iTunes link to purchase: “Experience and Education”

-As mentioned above, there are many variables to consider when attempting to teach students, our nation has attempted to move to a one-size fits all approach.
+As mentioned above, there are many variables to consider when attempting to address Education and Teaching, our nation has attempted to move to a one-size fits all approach.
 Many teachers speak out daily about the failures of such a system.
 It isn’t always the educational rules which cause the failure, but it can be a failure to recognize and reach a struggling student within the bounds of Dyslexia.
 Not every student can learn with ease thru the written word.
 Those words on a page may be: